Books

 Garry Williams, The John Owen Centre, London

-Out now with Church Society.
+Out now with Church Society and also with Crossway in the USA.
 These are the first two volumes of a major new series called The Reformed Evangelical Anglican Library.
 The idea is to re-print classic works of theology, homiletics, and pastoralia to show that Reformed Evangelicals are by no means marginal in the Church of England but have produced its best theologians, reformers, and writers.
 Whitefield is the giant of the eighteenth century Evangelical Revival, and his strongly Reformed theology led to strongly evangelistic sermons which played a major part in awakening England (contrary to popular beliefs about Calvinism!).
 I have edited the text of the 1771 edition (c.
 1000 pages), added over 10,000 words of footnotes tracing his sources and quotations and putting what he says into context, and written a c.15,000 word introduction.
+Contents, intro, and a sample sermon can be read here.
 This is my biggest project to date and I hope it will be the first of many more such works in this exciting new series.

 A short book looking at how we can learn from the troubles in the Presbyterian Church in the USA and Princeton Theological Seminary during the Fundamentalist-Modernist controversy, with a particular focus on conservative hero J. Gresham Machen.
 It’s quite topical, I think, considering all the shenanigans in the Church of England at the moment… despite the immensely long subtitle.